jborean93/packer-windoze/README.md

 # see below what can be used for <host type> but to create the Packer files for a Server 2012 R2 image run
 ansible-playbook packer-setup.yml -e man_packer_setup_host_type=2012r2

+# specify custom Chocolatey packages to install instead of vim and sysinternals on the image
+ansible-playbook packer-setup.yml -e opt_packer_setup_packages='["pstools", "notepadplusplus"]'

 # when running on Windows, you can run this from PowerShell like
 bash.exe -ic "ansible-playbook packer-setup.yml -e man_packer_setup_host_type=2012r2 -e opt_packer_setup_builder=hyperv"
 ```